 English Language Learners

-Sentinel is very proud of its international diversity.
-For the students who do not have sufficient English language skills to be successful in their academic course work, a comprehensive programme is offered to support them as they develop their skills in English.
+Sentinel is very proud to be the home for students from all over the world.
+For the students who do not have sufficient English language skills to be successful in their academic course work, a comprehensive program is offered to support them as they develop their skills in English.

 Learning Support Centre

-The programme is also available for those students who have a learning disability.
-These students will have a Psycho-educational Assessment and an Individual Education Plan which outlines programme adaptations and/or modifications.
+The program is also available for those students who have a learning disability.
+These students will have a Psycho-Educational Assessment and an Individual Education Plan which outlines program adaptations and/or modifications.